 Black-and-white Warblers crawl along tree trunks and thick limbs as they probe methodically between bark fibers for grubs and insects.
 Unlike Brown Creepers, which tend to move up a tree as they feed, or nuthatches, which typically move downward, this warbler moves in every direction.
 They forage on dead limbs and bark as well as gleaning foliage at the tips of branches.
 Male Black-and-white Warblers arrive in early spring on their forested breeding grounds and set up territories that they defend aggressively, often singing as they chase off intruders.
 These defensive displays extend well past the time when such behavior has tapered off for other species.
 A courting male chases potential mates on his territory, perching nearby and fluttering his wings.
 Once the pair is established, the female leads her partner to likely nest spots at the base of a tree or fallen log, and takes the lead in constructing the well-camouflaged nest.

-Black-and-white Warblers are common, although populations in the U.S. have been on a gradual decline (estimated at 0.9 percent per year) in the last half-century, according to the North American Breeding Bird Survey.
-Partners in Flight estimates the global breeding population at 20 million, with 25 percent breeding in Canada, 75 percent spending some part of the year in the U.S., and 43 percent wintering in Mexico.
-It rates a 10 out of 20 on the Continental Concern Score and is not on the 2012 Watch List.
+Black-and-white Warblers are common, although populations declined by about 33% between 1966 and 2014, according to the North American Breeding Bird Survey.
+Partners in Flight estimates the global breeding population at 20 million, with 25% spending some part of the year in the U.S., 75% breeding in Canada, and 43% wintering in Mexico.
+They rate a 10 out of 20 on the Continental Concern Score and is not on the 2014 State of the Birds Watch List.
 In the past, Black-and-white Warblers have proven susceptible to persistent organic pesticides used to combat insects.
 Today, the main concern for this forest-interior species is fragmentation of forests into smaller and smaller parcels.
 Like many nocturnal migrants, Black-and-white Warblers are vulnerable to collisions with tall buildings and radio towers.

 - Kricher, J. C. 1995.
 Black-and-white Warbler (Mniotilta varia).
 In The Birds of North America Online, No. 158 (A. Poole, Ed.).
 Cornell Lab of Ornithology, Ithaca, New York.